decmaxn/decmaxn.github.io/content/_index.md

 draft: false
 ---

-I am an IT professional with a few decades of experience in the field and tons of thing to learn.
+I am an IT professional with 2 decades of experience in the field and tons of thing to learn.

+Here is my past, current and future:

+> Windows -> Linux -> Kubenetes </br>
+> IT -> DevOps -> Developer

-Git repos should be the single system of truth for code, infra and document.
+Git is the single system of truth for everything👍🏻

-Lately, I update my [python](/python) and [Go](/go) sections more than blog posts. 👍🏻